Samuel Te Kani

-Samuel Te Kani (born 1990) is a Māori author, artist, and sexpert.
+Samuel Te Kani (born 1990) is a New Zealand author, artist, and sexpert.

 Early life

 Te Kani (Ngāpuhi) grew up in Whangārei.
 Te Kani has described growing up in a Protestant household who were accepting of his early cross-dressing, and that his family experienced brief stints of homelessness as a result of evictions.
 Te Kani came out as gay when he was 14, saying that he came out "without the practical knowledge of my orientation, only the fervent theoretical belief that I was a homosexual."

 Career

 Te Kani started sex blogging in 2013–14, which then led to series of mini-documentaries, Sex with Sam, for Vice on different aspects of sex and sexuality in New Zealand.

-Te Kani has also written cultural, music, and sex-related essays for a variety of publications, including Metro, Vice, The Spinoff, TVNZ, Stuff, and Radio New Zealand.
+Te Kani has also written cultural, music, and sex-related essays for a variety of publications, including Metro, Vice, The Spinoff, TVNZ, Stuff, NZ Herald, and Radio New Zealand.

-In 2015 Te Kani contributed a chapter to the book Close Your Eyes With Holy Dread, and in 2020 contributed a chapter to the book Whose Futures?
+In 2015 Te Kani contributed a chapter to the book Close Your Eyes With Holy Dread, and in 2020 contributed a chapter to the exhibition catalog Whose Futures?

-During the COVID-19 pandemic in New Zealand Te Kani supplemented his income by writing 150-200 personalised erotic stories on commission.
+During the COVID-19 pandemic in New Zealand Te Kani supplemented his income by writing 150–200 personalised erotic stories on commission.
 Reoccurring motifs in these commissions were John Campbell, Britney Spears, and bisexual Male-Male-Female stories.

 Te Kani participated in New Zealand's 2018 National Poetry Day, and in two panels in the 2020 Samesame But Different writing festival; one on science-fiction, and another on sex.
 Te Kani participated in the 2022 Auckland Writers Festival and 2022 New Zealand Young Writers Festival.